This page is primarily for the cloud.gov team. It's public so that you can learn from it. For help using cloud.gov, see the user docs.

 Changing AWS configuration

-As mentioned previously, the cloud.gov team tries to minimize the amount of direct access and manipulation made to AWS directly, instead favoring automation and configuration-as-code through BOSH and Terraform.
+As mentioned previously, the cloud.gov team minimizes the amount of direct access and manipulation made to AWS directly, instead favoring automation and configuration-as-code through BOSH and Terraform.
 Terraform is used to do the bootstrapping of the AWS environment—this information can be found in the cg-provision repository.
 This includes:

 - EC2 instances for BOSH